FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 The SUT behavior close to the noiseful end of its performance spectrum consists of rare occasions of significantly low performance, but the long trial duration makes those occasions not so rare on the trial level.
-Therefore, the binary search results tend to spread away from the noiseless end of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing unacceptable throughput repeatability.
+Therefore, the [Plain Bisect](#plain-bisect) results tend to spread away from the noiseless end of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing unacceptable throughput repeatability.